Struct chrono::naive::NaiveDate [−][src]

 use chrono::{NaiveDate, Datelike}; assert_eq!(NaiveDate::from_ymd(2015, 9, 8).day(), 8); assert_eq!(NaiveDate::from_ymd(-308, 3, 14).day(), 14);

-Combined with NaiveDate::pred
+Combined with NaiveDate::pred,

 one can determine the number of days in a particular month.

-(Note that this panics when year
+(Note that this panics when year is out of range.)

 use chrono::{NaiveDate, Datelike}; fn ndays_in_month(year: i32, month: u32) -> u32 { // the first day of the next month... let (y, m) = if month == 12 { (year + 1, 1) } else { (year, month + 1) }; let d = NaiveDate::from_ymd(y, m, 1); // ...is preceded by the last day of the original month d.pred().day() } assert_eq!(ndays_in_month(2015, 8), 31); assert_eq!(ndays_in_month(2015, 9), 30); assert_eq!(ndays_in_month(2015, 12), 31); assert_eq!(ndays_in_month(2016, 2), 29); assert_eq!(ndays_in_month(2017, 2), 28);